-Figure 62.
+Figure 67.
 Flip Action Inspector Dialog, Showing the Video Codec Button

 - 11. Open Frame Size/Frame Rate and change the frame size to 640x360. - 12.
-Finally, click the Encoder dropdown menu at the top to display the encoders that you can select.
-When configuring a given encoder, you can select it and configure it from scratch, or you can select and use a pre-existing template for this encoder (which you did earlier when you added the 3GPP Flip action). - 13.
-Click Cancel to close the inspector without making any changes.
+Finally, click the Encoder menu at the top to display the encoders that you can select.
+(Recall that you can configure a Flip from scratch, or you can select a template-which you did earlier when you added the 3GPP Flip action). - 13.
+Click Cancel to close the Inspector without making any changes.

 Note: By default, Flip actions name the files they create using the same root name as the original media file's name, with an appropriate extension, based on the encoder.
-For example, a new QuickTime movie from FlipDemo.MSS is named FlipDemo.mov.
+For example, a new QuickTime movie from FlipDemo.mss is named FlipDemo.mov.